TabMGP: Martingale Posterior with TabPFN: Related Work

 The martingale posterior framework admits many possible predictive rules, and a growing literature has explored different constructions.
-We review these constructions below, since they form the main competing methods for TabMGP in Section \ref{sec:experiments}.
-In parallel, a separate line of work has asked whether the in-context learning behaviour of transformers satisfies martingale properties, which is especially relevant here since TabPFN is a transformer foundation model whose in-context learning defines our predictive rule.
+We review these constructions below, since they form the competing methods for TabMGP in Section \ref{sec:experiments}.
+In parallel, a separate line of work has asked whether the predictive behaviour induced by transformer in-context learning satisfies martingale properties.
+This is especially relevant here as TabPFN is a transformer foundation model whose in-context learning defines our predictive rule.

-Recent analyses \citep{falck24incontext,ye24exchangeable,nagler25uncertainty} show that the predictive rules induced by foundation models, such as TabPFN, are not martingales.
-Building on this line of work, we take the further step of testing the weaker a.c.i.d.\ condition \citep{battiston25new} and show that TabPFN fails to satisfy it as well (Appendix~\ref{sec:tabmgp-validity}).
-Nevertheless, we find that the resulting TabMGP exhibits convergence (Appendix~\ref{sec:diagnostics}) and near-nominal coverage (Section~\ref{sec:experiments}) in practice, suggesting that the usual sufficient conditions for validity are stricter than necessary.
+Recent analyses \citep{falck24incontext,ye24exchangeable,nagler25uncertainty} show that the predictive rules induced by foundation models, such as TabPFN, need not satisfy the classical martingale property.
+Building on this line of work, we take the further step of assessing the more flexible almost conditionally identically distributed (a.c.i.d.) condition \citep{battiston25bayesian} and observe that TabPFN departs from this requirement as well.
+Nevertheless, we find that the resulting TabMGP exhibits consistent path stability and near-nominal coverage in practice.
+This suggests that the usual sufficient conditions are stricter than necessary and that validity can be achieved under weaker assumptions than previously theorised.

-Interestingly, \citet{nagler25uncertainty} adopt an approach closely aligned with ours, employing TabPFN as the predictive rule in the martingale posterior framework.
-Their finding that TabPFN is not a martingale leads them to abandon it as a predictive rule after the initial step, instead using its output to initialise a copula-based update that preserves martingale validity.
-By contrast, we retain TabPFN as the predictive rule throughout and interpret its failure to satisfy both the martingale and a.c.i.d.\ conditions as evidence that validity can be achieved under weaker assumptions.
+Employing TabPFN as the predictive rule in the martingale posterior framework has also been considered in \citet{nagler25uncertainty} for conditional inference (whereas we focus on unconditional inference for loss-defined functionals).
+However, their finding that TabPFN is not a martingale leads them to abandon it as a predictive rule after the initial step, instead using its output to initialise a copula-based update.
+This approach preserves martingale validity but also inherits the drawbacks of copula-based updates (e.g., fragile bandwidth tuning).
+By contrast, we retain TabPFN as the predictive rule throughout and interpret its departure from both the martingale and a.c.i.d.\ conditions as evidence that validity can be achieved under weaker assumptions.

+A concurrent effort by \citet{fortini26principled} focuses on posterior inference for $F_{\infty} \mid z_{1:n}$ using a predictive central limit theorem (CLT).
+However, their framework does not incorporate the generalised Bayes flavour of inference for a parameter $\theta$ defined by a user-specified loss function.
+The predictive CLT has distinct advantages in supervised settings, and extending the predictive CLT to functionals $\theta(F_{\infty})$ would be an interesting direction for future work.

 We now give a brief summary of the main predictive rules developed in the martingale posterior literature.